 Depression and Bipolar Support Alliance (DBSA) is proud to host the 2025 Peer Leadership & Education Convening—an inspiring and collaborative gathering designed to empower, educate, and celebrate our peer leaders.
-This in-person event will bring together Chapter Leaders, Support Group Facilitators, Peer Specialist Training Graduates, and other key stakeholders from across the country for two days of connection, learning, and strategic visioning.
+This in-person event will bring together Chapter Leaders, Support Group Facilitators, Peer Specialist Training Graduates, Advocates, and other key stakeholders from across the country for two days of connection, learning, and strategic visioning.

 Event Objectives